This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 7. Pineapple

 Pineapples are propagated year-round, but the best time of year to buy the fruit is during the spring and summer months.
-Pineapple is nutrient-rich, offering a good supply go vitamin C, manganese, thiamine and vitamin B6.
+Pineapple is nutrient-rich, offering a good supply of vitamin C, manganese, thiamine and vitamin B6.

 Studies indicate that the benefits of pineapple include its ability to boost immune system, heart and digestive health.